 We recognize that some students may have disabilities that require special attention from the instructional staff.
-Please inform Student Disability Services (http://sds.umbc.edu) of any accommodations that are needed so that appropriate arrangements can be made.
+Please inform the Office of Student Disability Services (https://sds.umbc.edu) of any accommodations that are needed so that appropriate arrangements can be made.